lavendelchen/so_long/README.md

 **COMPILATION ON WSL**
-for compilation to work on WSL, you're going to have to initiate XMING following the "Getting a screen" section on this website: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html
+for compilation to work on WSL, you're going to have to initiate XMING following the "Getting a screen on WSL" section on this website: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html

 every time that you open vscode newly, you're going to have to type this:
 `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0.0`